thnproduct/sidekick-docs/docs/plugins/sidekick-web-ide/introduction/events-panel.md

 #### **Variables** **Tab**

 This tab gives the most used information about a tracepoint event.
-As understood from the name, you can see the values of variables, while the code execution invokes the code at the line where tracepoint is put.&#x20;
+As understood from the name, you can see the values of variables, while the code execution invokes the code at the line where tracepoint is put.

 ![Sidekick - Tracepoint Event Detail - Variables](../../../.gitbook/assets/VariableDetail.png)

 #### Metadata Tab

 This tab provides extra information gathered by Sidekick agents such as the IP address of app instance, exact time of tracepoint event, and more.
-This information might be useful while comparing different tracepoint events.&#x20;
+This information might be useful while comparing different tracepoint events.

 ![Sidekick - Tracepoint Event Detail - Metadata](../../../.gitbook/assets/metadataEvent.png)

-#### &#x20;Frames Tab
+#### Frames Tab

-This tab provides the execution path to where Sidekick takes a snapshot back from the calls that are coming from caller functions even back to the codes of framework that you're using.&#x20;
+This tab provides the execution path to where Sidekick takes a snapshot back from the calls that are coming from caller functions even back to the codes of framework that you're using.

 ![Sidekick - Tracepoint Event Detail - Frame](../../../.gitbook/assets/variableFrames.png)